-For a number of years, the Government of Quebec has been offering a small business deduction (SBD).
-This tax deduction, which takes the form of a favourable tax rate applicable on the first $500,000, is intended to encourage the growth of small business corporations.
-However, to qualify for the lowest rate, the company's employees must work at least 5,500 hours.
+The Quebec government has offered several opportunities to reduce corporate taxes as a small business deduction (SBD).
+This tax deduction, which takes the form of a reduced tax rate applicable on the first $500,000 a company makes, encourages the growth of small businesses.
+To benefit from the lowest rate, the company's employees must work at least 5,500 hours combined.

-Do the hours worked by a shareholder have to be compensated to be counted?
+Do the hours of a shareholder need to be compensated?

 Hours worked by a majority shareholder